Evocon monitors production on a variety of CNC (computer numerical control) machines from different manufacturers in metal and plastics processing.

 Evaluating the performance of a CNC machine

 To connect machines using one of the methods described above, you need the Evocon device to collect and send data to a server.
 However, it is possible to monitor CNC machines without the Evocon device.
-Some machines can be configured to send HTTPS requests directly to Evocon system.
+Some machines can be configured to send HTTPS requests directly to the Evocon system.